keylug/shell-scripting-workshop/README.md

 Once you have your scripts in the repo create a pull request back to this repo and we will add it as well as make you a member of the KeyLUG org.

+Lastly be sure to update the PRESENTERS.md with your name, topic, and time.